The Samsung C43J890 is an incredible, large monitor with a lot to offer.

-Furthermore, if you’re looking for a dual-monitor setup but don’t quite have the space for it, the Samsung C43J890 could be a great fit for you, especially if you have a VESA-compatible mount or arm.
+Furthermore, if you’re looking for a dual-monitor setup but don’t quite have the space for it, the Samsung C43J890 could be an excellent fit for you, especially if you have a VESA-compatible mount or arm.

 Image Panel Quality

-Because it uses something that is more or less a VA panel optimized for minimal ghosting (which is the primary issue with these monitor panels), you have an incredibly deep 3000:1 contrast ratio.
-This gives you incredibly high quality black and dark tones.
+Because it utilizes something that is more or less a VA panel optimized for minimal ghosting – which is the primary issue with these monitor panels – you have an incredibly deep 3000:1 contrast ratio.
+This gives you incredibly high-quality black and dark tones.

-One note for gamers, the response time is relatively slow for things like competitive FPS play at 5ms, but that’s really not bad at all for a monitor of this size and resolution.
+One note for gamers: the response time is relatively slow for things like competitive FPS play at 5ms, but that’s not bad at all for a monitor of this size and resolution.
 For single-player games or casual players, you’ll be just fine.

 The C43J890 comes with a picture-in-picture mode that allows you to connect multiple devices such as smartphones, desktops, laptops, and even some cameras to one display and then use the built-in KVM switch to control both devices with the same mouse and keyboard.

 This is great for streamers or those who use a camera or laptop in the field to dump camera footage but edit on a beefier desktop PC.
 This makes the C43J890 a very flexible and usable display for many different applications.

 You also get a very nice blue light filter for long sessions or late night viewing, as well as a dedicated gaming mode.

-You don’t get FreeSync or GSync which knocks it down a few pegs from being a true performance gaming monitor, but for multi-tasking, without over-taxing your GPU quite so much it’s as good as you’re likely to find at this price point.
+You don’t get FreeSync or GSync, which knocks it down a few steps from being a real performance gaming monitor, but for multi-tasking, without over-taxing your GPU quite so much, it’s as good as you’re likely to find at this price.